Puget Sound Naval Academy: Moran School

 Frank G. Moran purchased the Manitou Park Hotel and its 40-acre property in 1914 and converted it to the Moran School for Boys, a private boarding school for the sons of well-off Seattle families.
-Ultimately, the school would occupy three buildings: the Day Hall (including dormitory and kitchens), the Wilson Hall, and the Yates Hall (including administration offices and an auditorium, completed in 1918).
+Ultimately, the school would occupy three buildings: the Day Hall (including dormitory and kitchens), Wilson Hall, and the Yates Hall (including administration offices and an auditorium, completed in 1918).
 In 1919, Frank Moran would found the Lakeside School in Seattle, with the intention of running the Lakeside School as a "feeder" school for his Moran School.

 Notable alumni from the school include Nobel Prize winning physicist Walter Houser Brattain (graduated 1920) and influential architect John Yeon.

 In November 1932, after installing a laboratory in the basement of the Wilson Hall, an explosion destroyed the building.
 The school would file suit against the Standard Oil company alleging that the explosion was due in part to defective equipment provided by Standard Oil, and the use of poorly trained employees to test the installation.
 The lawsuit would be decided in favor of Standard Oil.
 After the explosion, and against the backdrop of the Great Depression, the school would close for the first time in 1933.

 Sources refer to the school during this 1914 to 1933 period as the "Moran School", "Moran School for Boys", and the "Moran Junior College."